The evolution of extended phenotypes and associated signals in animals : weaverbirds’ nests and sexual selection as a case study – EXTENDEDPHENOTYPE

 Extended phenotypes

 Extended phenotypes are traits produced outside the body of the individual which carries the genes coding for their expression.
-While the evolution of many extended phenotypes may have initially been favoured by their protective function, many appear also to serve as sexual signals.
-We propose to work on one of the most spectacular and diverse radiations of extended phenotypes, the intricate and complex nest architectures of weaverbirds (117 species).
+While the evolution of many extended phenotypes may have initially been favoured by their protective function, many may also to serve as sexual signals.

 D'Amelio, P.; Ferreira, A.; Fortuna, R.; Paquet, M.; Silva, L. ; Theron, F.; Doutrelant, C.; Covas, R. In press.
 Disentangling climatic and nest predator impact on reproductive output reveals adverse high temperature effects regardless of helper number in an arid-region cooperative bird Ecology Letter